-Pet wellness protection, including routine tests are always the best way to prevent major issues later on when it comes to our beloved furry friends.
-Veterinarian performed tests are also a key part of any pet wellness coverage and are part of many insurance and wellness plans, including our own pet wellness plans at Wagmo.
+Pet wellness protection, including routine tests, is always the best way to prevent major issues later on when it comes to our beloved furry friends.
+Veterinarian-performed tests are a key part of wellness protection and are part of many insurance and wellness plans, including our pet wellness plans at Wagmo.

-It's a good idea to get as many tests as possible over a year to help cover as many potential issues that might arise.
-However, wellness protection can be somewhat overwhelming for any new pet owner.
-Which routine pet tests to focus on can be difficult enough to determine on your own, let alone trying to figure out what your pet wellness coverage can handle.
+It's a good idea to get as many tests as possible annually to help cover as many potential issues.
+However, pet wellness plans can be overwhelming for any new pet owner.
+Understanding which routine pet tests to focus on can be difficult to determine on your own, let alone figuring out what your pet wellness coverage can handle.

-So to help out new pet owners, we'll go over some of the most critical tests for any cat or dog.
+To help new pet owners, we'll look at the most critical tests for cats and dogs.
 This list isn't comprehensive or exhaustive, but if you're looking for a place to start, we'll give you somewhere to dive into!

 This examination can include checking vital signs, general health, and the structure of bones and teeth.
 It can also reveal a lot about particular organs, such as the heart, lungs, eyes, ears, and lymph nodes.

 The physical examination is also an excellent time for you as a new pet owner to talk to your vet and learn what you should expect.
 Ask questions about what vaccinations your pet will need and what parasites you should watch out for in your area.
-Remember, most treatments as part of a regular routine checkup should be included as part of a pet wellness coverage plan.
+Remember, most treatments as part of a routine checkup should be included as part of pet wellness plans.

-After all, you are what you eat, and dogs and cats aren't as picky eaters as we are.
-This leaves them very vulnerable to a variety of tiny parasites that can be identified by examining their stool.
+After all, you are what you eat, and dogs and cats aren't picky eaters like us.
+This leaves them vulnerable to various tiny parasites that can be identified by examining their stool.
 It's a myth that you can visually identify all kinds of parasites yourself by looking at your animal's feces.

-When getting a new pet, you must get them in for a fecal examination right away to see if you need to invest in anti-parasite medication or medicine to treat any disease.
+When getting a new pet, you must immediately get them in for a fecal examination to see if you need to invest in anti-parasite medication or medicine to treat any disease.
 Thankfully, many pet wellness plans cover the cost of fecal tests.

-A blood test can reveal a lot more than fecal tests or a physical examination.
+A blood test can reveal much more than fecal tests or physical examinations.
 In particular, a blood test is the best way to check the overall health of your pet's organs, hormones, and nutrition.

-Regular blood checks are particularly good at catching the early signs of liver and kidney complications.
+Regular blood work checks are particularly good at catching liver and kidney complications early.
 They're also good for picking up on conditions such as diabetes or anemia.
-Blood tests will also give your vet the information they need if they later need to anesthetize your pet when you get them spayed or neutered.
+Blood tests will also give your vet the information they need if they later must anesthetize your pet when you get them spayed or neutered.

 Heartworm is a particular kind of parasite that affects the lungs and heart.
-Contrary to common knowledge, it can affect both dogs and cats but is more common in dogs.
+Contrary to common knowledge, it affects dogs and cats but is more common in dogs.

 Unlike many parasites, heartworm is not contracted by accidentally eating or licking the parasite's eggs.
-Instead, heartworm is directly injected into the blood system by the bite of an infected mosquito.
-It's vital to get your new pet tested for heartworm, even if you intend to give them preventative medicine against it.
+Instead, heartworm is injected directly into the blood system after being bitten by an infected mosquito.
+Getting your new pet tested for heartworm is vital, even if you intend to give them preventative medicine against it.

-This is because being already infected with heartworm can cause complications with such medicine.
-A heartworm test can also be done with other tests for parasite-born illnesses, such as Lyme disease.
+This is because being infected with heartworm can cause complications with such medicine.
+A heartworm test can be done alongside other tests for parasite-borne illnesses, such as Lyme disease.

-All pet parents want to make sure that their furry family members are being looked after properly.
-When adopting pets, their health and happiness is bound to be your highest priority.
+All pet parents want to make sure their furry family members are being looked after properly.
+When adopting pets, their health and happiness are bound to be your highest priority.